Literature: 18th and 19th century British literature and culture, esp. Romanticism; lyric poetry; history of reading; literary and cultural theory

 Eric Eisner's teaching and research interests include eighteenth- and nineteenth-century British literature and culture, especially Romanticism; lyric poetry; and the history of authorship and of reading.
-He has published articles on P.B.
-Shelley and Elizabeth Barrett Browning and his book, Nineteenth-Century Poetry and Literary Celebrity (2009).
-He is guest-editing a volume of essays on Romantic Fandom that will appear in the Romantic Circles Praxis series.
+His first book, Nineteenth-Century Poetry and Literary Celebrity (2009), treats Byron, Keats, P.B.
+Shelley, L.E.L., and Barrett Browning, among other poets.
+He edited a volume of essays on Romantic Fandom in the Romantic Circles Praxis series.
+He is currently working on books on Keats and contemporary poetry and on Romantic-era reading cultures.
+Forthcoming and recent articles include essays on Keats and recent American poetry and on teaching Jane Austen with the Gothic.
+His article "Elizabeth Barrett Browning and the Energies of Fandom" was recently reprinted in a collection of literary criticism on EBB from Bloom's Literary Criticism.
 He received his PhD from Harvard in 2003.

 Ed. and intro.
 Romantic Fandom.
 Romantic Circles Praxis Series (2011).

 Nineteenth-Century Poetry and Literary Celebrity.
 New York: Palgrave Macmillan, 2009.

 "Elizabeth Barrett Browning and the Energies of Fandom."
 Victorian Review 33:2 (2007): 85-102.
 Rpt. in Harold Bloom, ed.
 Elizabeth Barrett Browning (Bloom's Modern Critical Views).
 New York: Chelsea House, 2015.

 ENGH 308: Persons and Things

 ENGH 335: Victorian Sexualities

 ENGH 360: Special Topics: Jane Austen and the Gothic